mark-summerfield/tlm/README.md

-# MLM
+# TLM

-“Music List Manager” — an application to manage playlists and play tracks.
+“Track List Manager” — an application to manage playlists and play tracks.

 Tested on Linux and Windows.

 ![Screenshot](screenshot.png)

-`mlm.exe` *is a precompiled Windows binary that should run on any 64-bit version of Windows* (MB; MD5 )
+`tlm.exe` *is a precompiled Windows binary that should run on any 64-bit version of Windows* (MB; MD5 )

 ## Dependencies